lucapalamenti/GeographyApp/README.md

     - "outside": grey, unclickable regions.
 Do not have to be visible when playing
 - Display maps in center of screen instead of top left
 - Type gamemode has the no map list
-- Sort maps on home screen
+- Maps on home screen can be filtered and sorted
 - Delete ALL custom maps button
 - All gamemodes have an "end game" button
 - "Review map" button after finishing a game allows you see final state of the map and list